 The Telomere Clinic at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins provides multidisciplinary care to patients who are suspected to have or who carry the diagnosis of telomere-related disorders, including dyskeratosis congenita, cancer, bone marrow failure/aplastic anemia, and lung disease including idiopathic pulmonary fibrosis and liver cirrhosis.
 Our clinic brings together geneticists and genetic counselors working closely with expert physicians in adult and pediatric hematology, bone marrow transplant, pulmonary medicine, hepatology, and otolaryngology.
 For the past 10 years, our team has pioneered the management of these disorders and are expert in individualizing care for patients and their families.
 To schedule appointments, call 410-955-8964.

-In 2014, a clinically-certified test to determine telomere length in patients suspected to have telomere syndromes is expected to become available to clinicians around the world through the Johns Hopkins Hospital.
-For questions related to this testing, please contact Mary Armanios, M.D. at email@example.com or firstname.lastname@example.org.
+In 2016, a clinically-certified test to determine telomere length in patients suspected to have telomere syndromes has become available to clinicians around the world through the Johns Hopkins Hospital.
+Pathology Laboratories.
+For questions related to this testing, please contact Mary Armanios, M.D. at firstname.lastname@example.org or email@example.com.